Testify (Phil Collins album): Reception

 The album was panned by critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received an average score of 34, based on 7 reviews, making it the worst-reviewed album of 2002.
 The album debuted at No. 30 on the Billboard charts, which was also the album's peak position.
 To date, the album has peaked the lowest of his seven solo efforts.
-Following Dance into the Light it was the second Phil Collins studio album where no track cracked the American Top 40 singles chart.
+Following Dance into the Light it was the second Phil Collins studio album where no track cracked the American top 40 singles chart.

-In the United Kingdom, it peaked at No. 15, his only solo album not to make the Top 5.
+In the United Kingdom, it peaked at No. 15, his only solo album not to make the top 5.
 It was, however, a much greater success in Continental Europe.

-In France, the album even peaked at No. 2 in early 2003 and remained at that position for three weeks.
-It became his biggest-selling album since ...But Seriously.
+In France, the album peaked at No. 2 in early 2003 and remained at that position for three weeks.
+It became Collins' biggest-selling album since ...But Seriously.

 In Australia, it peaked at No. 96 in November 2002 on the ARIA Albums Chart.

 The lead single from the album, "Can't Stop Loving You", had success on the Adult Contemporary charts and minor airplay overall.
 The single peaked at No. 76 on the Billboard charts while hitting No. 1 on the Adult Contemporary charts.
 Other singles, "Wake Up Call", "Come with Me" and "The Least You Can Do" also enjoyed their most success on the Adult Contemporary chart.

-Collins said at the time that this was to be his last studio album, but has since recorded a new album entitled Going Back, a collection of covers of Motown and other soul songs.
-It was released on 13 September 2010.
-However, he has since announced that he is out of retirement and has been working on another album.
+Collins said at the time that this was to be his last studio album, but has since recorded a new album entitled Going Back, a collection of covers of Motown and other soul songs, which was released on 13 September 2010.
+The end of a 2011-2015 hiatus made another album seem possible, but in 2025 Collins said he was "not hungry" enough to make more music due to his ongoing health issues.